About

-Ian Johnson is a Pulitzer Prize-winning writer, researcher, and 2024-2025 fellow at the Wissenschaftskolleg zu Berlin.
-He is also the founder of the China Unofficial Archives, a repository for hundreds of books, samizdat magazines, and underground films banned in China.
+Ian Johnson is a Pulitzer Prize-winning writer and researcher based in Berlin.
+He is also the founder and director of the China Unofficial Archives, a repository for hundreds of books, samizdat magazines, and underground films banned in China.

 Work Experience